-You should be aware though that the above recommendations are nothing, but a rule of thumb.
+You should be aware, though, that the above recommendations are a rule of thumb.
 Some people may function better on high fat, low carbohydrate diets, even when they are already lean and highly active.
-For the majority of people, switching back to a "regular" diet that does not exclude any of the three main macronutrients is yet the more practical and more sustainable solution.
+For most people, switching back to a "regular" diet that does not exclude any of the three main macronutrients is the more practical and more sustainable solution.
 If that does not work for you, experiment with different macronutrient ratios.

 Buchheit, Martin, and Paul B. Laursen.
 "High-intensity interval training, solutions to the programming puzzle."
 Sports medicine 43.5 (2013): 313-338.